The U.S. Government Accountability Office (GAO) is an independent, nonpartisan

 15-year term by the President from a slate of candidates Congress proposes.

 Gene L. Dodaro became the eighth Comptroller General of the United States and head of the U.S. Government Accountability Office (GAO) on December 22, 2010, when he was confirmed by the United States Senate.
 He was nominated by President Obama in September of 2010 from a list of candidates selected by a bipartisan, bicameral congressional commission.
 He had been serving as Acting Comptroller General since March of 2008.

 More on the CG Selection Process

 Our Mission is to support the Congress in meeting its constitutional responsibilities and to help improve the performance and ensure the accountability of the federal government for the benefit of the American people.
 We provide Congress with timely information that is objective, fact-based, nonpartisan, nonideological, fair, and balanced.

 Our Core Values of accountability, integrity, and reliability are reflected in all of the work we do.
 We operate under strict professional standards of review and referencing; all facts and analyses in our work are thoroughly checked for accuracy.
-In addition, our audit policies are consistent with levels 1-3 of the International Standards of Supreme Audit Institutions.
+In addition, our audit policies are consistent with the Fundamental Auditing Principles (Level 3) of the International Standards of Supreme Audit Institutions.

 Our Work is done at the request of congressional committees or subcommittees or is mandated by public laws or committee reports.
 We also undertake research under the authority of the Comptroller General.
 We support congressional oversight by